-Hurricane season is upon us, and forecasters are predicting an active year.
-Before weather reports have you glued to the TV, here are a few things to know about hurricanes, named storms and how any strong storms can affect your insurance coverage.
+Hurricane season is here and it’s been an active one so far.
+Here are a few things to know about hurricanes, named storms and how any strong storms can affect your insurance coverage.

 How hurricanes form

 A storm goes through several stages before it becomes a hurricane.
 They include: